 With these considerations in mind, we have established the following procedure for summer assignments at Archbishop Hannan High School:

-3. Complete the math worksheets as designated on the Math Summer Assignments tab.
+- Complete the Math worksheets as designated on the Math Summer Assignments tab.
 These must be printed and completed to be turned in on the first day of class to your Math teacher.

 We invite parents to be involved in reading with their children this summer.
 The discussion and closeness this engenders are priceless.
-If you have any questions, contact Ashley Puntila (English Department Chair) at email@example.com or Laura Lowe (Math Department Chair) at firstname.lastname@example.org.
+If you have any questions, contact Ashley Puntila (English Department Chair) at firstname.lastname@example.org, Laura Lowe (Math Department Chair) at email@example.com, or Mathieu Cherenfant (Foreign Language Department Chair) at firstname.lastname@example.org.